Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/thermal_properties_card.rst

 THERMAL_CHARACTERISTIC_CURVES
 =============================
-Specifies the thermal characteristic curves (e.g. thermal conductivity and associated parameters) to be associated with a material property.
+This option specifies the thermal characteristic curves (e.g. thermal conductivity and associated parameters) associated with a material property.
+This expands thermal conductivity as a function of both temperature and saturation.

-**This card is currently only supported for the GENERAL flow mode.** Thermal conductivity (only a function of liquid saturation, not of temperature) and specific heat should specified in the material property card for other flow modes.
+The legacy input method of specifying thermal conductivity (wet and dry) by MATERIAL_PROPERTY is backwards-compatible, such that options are adapted to the DEFAULT thermal characteristic curve.
+However, THERMAL_CHARACTERISTIC_CURVES **cannot** be combined with the legacy input format.

 Required Blocks and Cards:
 **************************